zoemeziere/GEA_Stylophora/README.md

     * 03_WZA.sh - script used to apply WZA method from correlation results in genomic windows of 10kb

-These are the data file needed to run the above scripts only need:
+These are the data file needed to run the above scripts:

     * site_env_data_Heron.csv - Environmental data for each sampling sites for GEA